Teaching

 Here are some of the courses I teach:

-Introduction to Digital Games and Learning, MA seminar
+Introduction to Digital Games and Learning (MA seminar)

 This seminar introduces students to basic concepts in game design, theories of how people learn from digital games, principles of educational game design, scaffolds for game-based learning, implementation of game-based learning at school, and gamification of learning.
 Throughout the semester, students work in teams on developing and play-testing a game prototype and writing a game design document.
 The course is gamified and enables students to experience gameful learning.